|

 - Isaac Hayne, Journal: register, ca. 1764-1781.
 Located at the South Carolina Historical Society in File 34-0560.
 (Several portions of these records have been published in the South Carolina Historical Magazine.)

-- South Carolina Highway Historical Marker Guide (Columbia, SC: South Carolina Department of Archives and History, 1998), p.
+- SC Highway Historical Marker Guide - online database by the SC Department of Archives & History, p.
 64.

 Contact Information